|

 D. Packing list in international shipping - Breakdown description: pieces, weights, and packing materials.
 (Examples - Wood Pallets, Skids, Crates, Boxes, Dunnage, Straw Packing, etc.)

-E. Fumigation Certificate - Certification that cargo and packing materials were fumigated after the cargo had been containerized and is free of Infestation.
+E. Fumigation Certificate - Certification that cargo and packing materials were fumigated after it had been containerized and are free of Infestation.

 F. Special Documents - Dependent on commodity and country of origin.